CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 * Change CloudsVisualSystem class name to another class name using find-replace
 * Ask us to create a new repo on [CLOUDS-Interactive-Documentary](https://github.com/CLOUDS-Interactive-Documentary) that matches your sketch name 'MyVisualSystem'
 * Its URL would be git@github.com:CLOUDS-Interactive-Documentary/MyVisualSystem
-* Make a copy of emptyVisualSystem folder in myApps/ and rename it to MyVisualSystem
+* Rename emptyVisualSystem folder in myApps/ to MyVisualSystem
 * In the terminal, cd into MyVisualSystem/ and redirect from the empty repo to your new repo

 		$ git remote rm origin